Judge ‘inclined’ to strip city of control of Rikers Island

 A federal judge said that she was leaning toward taking the extreme measure of stripping the city of its control of Rikers Island after ruling on Wednesday that the Department of Correction violated over a dozen court orders by failing to keep detainees safe in the troubled jail complex.

-In a highly-anticipated ruling, Judge Laura Swain sided with the Legal Aid Society and federal prosecutors, who represent the plaintiffs in the decade-old detainee rights case known as Nunez v. the City of New York, and said the city was in contempt of the 2015 consent judgment in the case.
+In a major ruling, Judge Laura Swain sided with the Legal Aid Society and federal prosecutors, who represent the plaintiffs in the decade-old detainee rights case known as Nunez v. the City of New York, and said the city was in contempt of the 2015 consent judgment in the case.
 In the nearly 10 years of the life of the consent judgment, Swain said the city had failed to curtail stabbings and slashings, fights, assaults on staff, in-custody deaths and use of force incidents, which were at the heart of the original lawsuit.

 “There has been no substantial reduction in the risk of harm currently facing those who live and work in the Rikers Island jails,” Swain said in the ruling.
 “Worse still, the unsafe and dangerous conditions in the jails, which are characterized by unprecedented rates of use of force and violence, have become normalized despite the fact that they are clearly abnormal and unacceptable.”